alexmbird/bulklift/README.md

 -  Include/exclude specific tracks based upon filename globbing.
 Only want disc 1 of a 3-disc set?
 Simply include `1-*.flac`.
 -  Copies album art files (gif, png, jpg) unmolested to the output directory
 -  Passthrough `copy` format to copy files without re-encoding
+-  Minimise IO by transcoding all copies of a source within a [single ffmpeg run](https://trac.ffmpeg.org/wiki/Creating%20multiple%20outputs)
 -  Multithreading (4x faster on my Raspberry Pi media server)

 Bulklift has approximately zero bells and whistles.
 It doesn't try to be clever and decisions about metadata are left to the user.
 It won't download misspellings of your favourite artist's name from CDDB and won't force strange genres from other people's tags upon your filesystem.
 Never again will Taylor Swift darken your goth folder.